HyeongminLEE/HyeongminLEE/README.md

 ## Hyeongmin Lee

 I am an integrated M.S/Ph.D student of Electrical & Electronic Engineering, Yonsei University.
-My research interests include Artificial Intelligence, Computer Vision, Motion Estimation, and Computational Photography.
+I’m interested in exploring the fundamental nature of Images & Videos and any technology for Editing & Enhancing them.
 To know more about me, please visit my [Personal Website](https://hyeongminlee.github.io/)
 Thank you :)